gbdev/gb-asm-tutorial/src/cheatsheet.md

 ::: tip

 Make sure the layer you're targetting has been turned on.
-See ["How to turn on/off the window"](#how-to-turn-onoff-the-window) and ["How to turn on/off the background"](#how-to-turn-onoff-the-background)
+See ["Turn on/off the window"](#turn-onoff-the-window) and ["Turn on/off the background"](#turn-onoff-the-background)

 :::